vercel/examples/edge-middleware/feature-flag-split/README.md

 - You can find the Edge Config Connection String on vercel.com -> Storage -> \[Your Edge Config\] -> Projects.
 You can click Connect Project if your Edge Config is not connected to any project yet.
 This will automatically create a token for you and set it up as an environment variable on your project.
 Note that you still need to provide it to your `.env.local` file.
 Otherwise, click on Tokens in the sidebar and find the token you want to use.
 Then click on the three dots of and select Copy Connection String.

+- You also need to create feature flags called `New_Marketing_Page` and `New_About_Page`.
+You can set the user targeting to `Joe` and `Bobby` in whatever configuration you'd like as those users are used by this example.

 Next, run Next.js in development mode:

 ```bash